wireapp/wire-server/docs/reference/provisioning/scim-via-curl.md

 the [SCIM API](http://www.simplecloud.info/) by example.
 All examples are [curl](https://curl.haxx.se/) (in bash syntax).

+We support setting the handle and user name in wire (the thing with `@` and the longer thing without `@`).
+There is also support for setting rich-info.
+Group provisioning is planned, but the release date hasn't been fixed yet.

 If you want to dive into the backend code, start [reading here in our backend](https://github.com/wireapp/wire-server/blob/develop/services/spar/src/Spar/Scim.hs) and [our hscim library](https://github.com/wireapp/hscim).